 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-Mike litigates all manner of business disputes involving elements of real estate, from land boundary matters, to lease matters, to land purchase or land security matters, to partnership agreements, and beyond.
+- Litigates all manner of business disputes involving elements of real estate, from land boundary matters, to lease matters, to land purchase or land security matters, to partnership agreements, and beyond.

-He drafts critical, operative real estate documents as well, including lease transactions, real estate transactions, and covenants.
+- Drafts critical, operative real estate documents as well, including lease transactions, real estate transactions, and covenants.

-He represents corporations in negotiating local government incentives in the development of real estate, including obtaining drafting and infrastructure and development agreements.
+- Represents corporations in negotiating local government incentives in the development of real estate, including obtaining drafting and infrastructure and development agreements.

-Mike also represents property owners in controlling eminent domain projects and maximizing compensation in eminent domain matters, whether a taking by the State, a utility, or a local government.
+- Represents property owners in controlling eminent domain projects and maximizing compensation in eminent domain matters, whether a taking by the State, a utility, or a local government.